kumahq/kuma-website/app/_src/production/init-containers.md

 ### Network calls to outside of the mesh

-The common pitfall is the idea that it is possible to order init containers so that the mesh init container is run after other init containers.
+The common pitfall is the idea that it's possible to order init containers so that the mesh init container is run after other init containers.
-However, if those init containers are injected into a Pod via webhooks (for example, the Vault init container), there is no guarantee of the order.
+However, when injecting these init containers into a Pod via webhooks, such as the Vault init container, there is no assurance of the order.
-Ordering of init containers is also not a solution when the CNI is used, because traffic redirection to the sidecar is applied even before any init container is run.
+The ordering of init containers also does not provide a solution when the CNI is used, as traffic redirection to the sidecar occurs even before any init container runs

-The solution is to start the init container with a specific user id and exclude specific ports from being intercepted.
+To solve this issue, start the init container with a specific user ID and exclude specific ports from interception.
 Remember also about excluding port of DNS interception.
 Here is an example of annotations to enable HTTPS traffic for a container running as user id `1234`.
 ```yaml
 apiVersion: v1